 The inventory companies claim to price items by comparing them to published prices on the Internet.
 Unfortunately, in our experience, they often compare an item purchased at a high-end store with an item purchased at a discount store, even when it is apparent that the home was full of expensive furnishings.
 Here are a few examples:

-• We had prepared our own inventory on a room-by-room basis.
-Moving the items would scramble them and make it impossible to compare our list with theirs.
+1. We had prepared our own inventory on a room-by-room basis.
+Moving the items would scramble them and make it impossible to compare our list with their list.

-• There would have been no way to determine if anything were lost.
+2. There would have been no way to determine if anything was lost.
 It would have been our word against theirs.

 Another large insurance company hired an inventory service to come to the loss site to list all the items.
 We worked with this service to ensure that all the items were included and agreed on prices as we went along.
 The insurance company then sent the list to their in-house service in the Midwest to price it.
 In other words, the items are being evaluated by someone who has not physically viewed them.
 Seldom do they even see photos.
 If I told you to price a blue shirt, what figure would you use?
 Likely not the one the insurer’s “expert” is using.
 Furthermore, the in-house service took an outrageous 70% depreciation for items in good condition prior to the loss.
 Multiply these issues by 1,500+ items and you can imagine how they could amount to a sizable sum.

-• We document the contents with an extensive set of photographs for reference and proof of ownership by the insured.
+- We document the contents with an extensive set of photographs (and sometimes video) for reference and proof of ownership by the insured.

-• We do not allow any items to be thrown out until their values are accepted by the insurance company.
+- We do not allow any items to be thrown away until their values are accepted by the insurance company.

 Preparing and negotiating an insurance claim is a complicated, time-consuming and frustrating experience.
-Those who have experienced a severe loss should not do it when their immediate needs are getting their lives back in order.
+Those who have experienced a severe loss should not do it alone, especially since their immediate needs are getting their lives back in order.
 Clearly, spending 100+ hours doing an inventory is not part of anyone’s normal schedule.
-Our commitment to excellence shows in the product we produce for our clients.
+Our commitment to excellence shows in the resuults we produce for our clients.
 It takes hard work and perseverance.
 However, the result—a fair settlement—is definitely worth it.